 When analyzing a brand’s Google Search Ads, you can learn about its core value proposition by examining its keyword strategy and ad copy.
 The ad should also communicate product benefits, a clear call to action, and, in some cases, social proof.

-A well-crafted Google Search Ad, such as Stripe's, highlights the product’s core value proposition, clear call to action (CTA), and may even include social proof to build credibility with potential customers.
+A well-crafted Google Search Ad, such as Stripe's, highlights the product’s core value proposition, clear call to action (CTA), and may even include social proof to build credibility.

 This ad uses the phrase ‘event organiser company,’ which feels generic, lacks social proof and clear call to action (CTA), making it less compelling.